 Apolipoprotien E (apoE)

-Importantly, while humans have three alleles of apoE, most other mammals only have one allele.
-This difference turns out to be critical and accounts for the failure of animal studies to replicate the human situation; more on that below.
+Furthermore, while humans have three alleles of apoE, most other mammals only have one allele.
+This difference turns out to be critical.
+It accounts for the failure of animal studies to replicate the human situation; more on that below.

 Image of Yadong Huang, a scientist at one of the Gladstone Institutes